Osalumense/Osalumense/README.md

 - Accumulated over 100 forks across repositories
 - Continuously explored new technologies

-> I’m always eager to learn and build new solutions that make a difference.
->

 I regularly share insights, tutorials, and lessons learned from real-world projects on dev.to.
 Whether it's backend development, architecture decisions, or tips on building scalable systems, I enjoy documenting what I learn and helping others grow as developers.